We offer the latest State-Of-The-Art Technology in Cosmetic Dentistry

 Hu-Friedy – EMS Air Polisher

-Air polishing is a technique hygienists use to uses a water soluble sodium bicarbonate mixture to help in the removal of stain and plaque during a routine hygiene appointment.
+Air polishing is a technique hygienist’s use, where a water soluble sodium bicarbonate mixture is used, to help in the removal of stain and plaque during a routine hygiene appointment.
 Air polishing is great and comfortable to help in the removal of stain due to smoking, red wine, coffee, tea, peridex and other extrinsic factors.
 We are proud to offer air polishing at our office to bring back your beautiful smile!

 Endodontics, more commonly known as root canal, is a procedure where the roots or nerves of the tooth are removed.
 This is often due to the fact that they are infected and the tooth is causing pain.